 Teng-Jui Lin

-Dedicated and detail-oriented Ph.D. student at UC Berkeley interested in the intersection of chemical engineering, bionanotechnology, and data science.
+Dedicated and detail-oriented Ph.D. candidate at UC Berkeley interested in the intersection of chemical engineering, bionanotechnology, and data science.

 Education